Serene Highness: Mexico

 From 1853 to 1855, the president of Mexico, Antonio Lopez de Santa Anna, enjoyed the official style of Most Serene Highness, a treatment unique in that country.

 Agustin I de Mexico gave that title to several members of his family.

 Monaco

-The reigning Prince of Monaco, Albert II, is addressed as His Serene Highness.
-His wife, children and younger sister, Princess Stéphanie, are also referred to as Serene Highness.
+The reigning Prince of Monaco, Albert II, is accorded the treatment Serene Highness.
+His wife, children and younger sister, Princess Stéphanie, also enjoy the style Serene Highness.
 His elder sister, Princess Caroline, was also styled Her Serene Highness prior to her 1999 marriage, but is styled Royal Highness since then, even during the period when she was officially "The Hereditary Princess of Monaco" as heiress presumptive to the throne.
-A particularly well known holder of this style of address was Grace Kelly, who was titled, HSH The Princess of Monaco.
+A particularly well known holder of this style of address was Grace Kelly, who was titled, HSH Princess Grace of Monaco.
 In French, both male and female versions are Son Altesse Sérénissime (S.A.S.), which translates, literally, as "His/Her Most Serene Highness".